MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 - [Fulfill regulatory compliance requirements with communication compliance](https://www.youtube.com/watch?v=gagOhtCBfgU)
 - [Better with Microsoft Teams - Learn more about the latest native Teams integrated features in communication compliance](https://www.youtube.com/watch?v=m4jukD5Fh-o)

-For a quick overview of communication compliance, see the [Detect workplace harassment and respond with Communication Compliance in Microsoft 365](https://youtu.be/z33ji7a7Zho) video on the [Microsoft Mechanics channel](https://www.youtube.com/user/OfficeGarageSeries).
+For a quick overview of communication compliance, see the [Detect workplace harassment and respond with Communication Compliance](https://youtu.be/z33ji7a7Zho) video on the [Microsoft Mechanics channel](https://www.youtube.com/user/OfficeGarageSeries).

 Check out how [TD Securities is using communication compliance](https://customers.microsoft.com/story/1391545301764211731-td-securities-banking-capital-markets-compliance) to address their regulatory obligations and meet their security and stability needs.